SumiSastri/google-firebase-and-react/docs/setup/part3-auth.md

 The methods for register, sign-in and signout - take a lot of the grunt work out of the authorisation process.
 See app code for details.

 For protected routes, you can use an Auth Context and wrap all the Auth routes in a React Context config.
+You will also need to set up rules for access to database and file storage systems.